THURSDAY, MAY 28

 SATURDAY, JULY 18

 Yamhill festival: Yamhill will hold its annual Yamhill Derby Days on Saturday, July 18.
 The parade begins at 10 a.m.
 For more information, visit www.cityofyamhill.com or call 503-662-3511.

 Golf fundraiser: Provoking Hope will hold a golf fundraiser from 11 a.m. to 7: p.m.
 Saturday, July 18, at Michelbook Country Club, 1301 N.W.
 Michelbook Lane, McMinnville.
 Registration is rerquired by June 30.
 Golf costs $100 including cart rental and green fees; dinner costs $15.
 For more information, call Terry Atwood at 503-472-2129 ext.
 16.

 Newberg festival: The annual Newberg Old Fashioned Festival will be held Thursday through Sunday, July 23-26.
 The festival includes a children’s parade at 6 p.m.
 Thursday; a grand parade at 10 a.m.
 Saturday; a 5K, cruise-in and fire apparatus show on Sunday; and a carnival, pancake breakfast, four stages, sidewalk chalk competition, dog show, hymn sing, disc golf, brews and barbecue, vendors and nightly fireworks.
 For more information, visit newbergoldfashionedfestival.com or call 503-554-5610.

 FRIDAY, JULY 24

 Pinot noir: The International Pinot Noir Celebration will be held Friday through Sunday, July 24-26, on the grounds of Linfield College, McMinnville.
 Costs for an array of activities and meals range from $125 to $1,195.
+The salmon bake is sold out.
 For more information, visit www.ipnc.org or call 800-775-4762.

 SATURDAY, AUG.
 15